Omnichannel: History

-Omnichannel's origins date back to Best Buy's use of customer centricity to compete with Walmart's electronic department in 2003.
+Omnichannel's origins date back to Best Buy's use of customer centricity to compete with Walmart's electronics department in 2003.
 The company created an approach that centered around the customer both in-store and online, while providing post-sales support.
 Omnichannel was coined as a form of "assembled commerce" and spread into the healthcare and financial services industries.

 Finance

-Omnichannel banking developed in response to the popularity of digital banking transactions through ATMs, the web, and mobile applications.
+Omnichannel banking was developed in response to the popularity of digital banking transactions through ATMs, the web, and mobile applications.
 The most popular parts of omnichannel banking include 'zero drop rate' channel integration, individualizing channels for customers and marketing other channel options.
 Banks receive in-depth research about customers to build relationships and increase profitability.

 Government

 In 2009, the omnichannel platform started to be used in governments through Twitter interaction.
 Governments are developing web and mobile-enabled interfaces to improve and personalize the citizen experience.
 The United States government digital strategy includes information and customer-centric shared platforms that provide security and privacy.
 Omnichannel is used to communicate with citizens through the platform of their choice at their convenience and use feedback to analyze the citizen experience to better serve.